Virasoro Constraints for Toric Bundles: Fixed-Point Localization

 that attaches a genus-zero stable map carrying the $i$th marked point and $n_1$ marked points with insertions in $\{m+1,\ldots,m+n\}$ to a genus-$g$ stable map carrying the marked points $1,\ldots,m$ omitting $i$, and $n_2$ marked points with insertions in $\{m+1,\ldots,m+n\}$.
+The insertion \eqref{eq:psi_to_bpsi_2} simplifies to

-For the third equality in \eqref{eq:psi_to_bpsi} we used the Dijkgraaf--Witten formula \eqref{eq:what_is_u_alpha} and the fact that the contribution $\epsilon_\alpha$ from ends here coincides with the contribution $\epsilon_\alpha$ from ends in genus zero which occurred in equation~\eqref{eq:what_is_u_alpha}.
-In what follows we will see that whenever contributions from tails and stable edges are expressed in terms of $\bpsi_i$-classes, the transformations $S^*_{\alpha,\tw}(u_\alpha(\tau),\chi_i)$ will occur.
+using~\cite[equation~2]{Giv_Frob} and the fact that the contribution $\epsilon_\alpha$ from ends here coincides with the contribution $\epsilon_\alpha$ from ends in genus zero which occurred in equation~\eqref{eq:what_is_u_alpha}.
+In what follows we will see that whenever contributions from tails and stable edges are expressed in terms of $\bpsi_i$-classes, the transformations $S^{\alpha,\tw}(u_\alpha(\tau),\chi_i)$ will occur.
 We call these transformations the \emph{dressing factors}.

 Consider the following generating function which we call the \emph{mixed potential}:

 Note that specializing $\bepsilon \in \cH_+$ to $\tau \in H^\bullet_T(E) \subset \cH_+$ recovers the ancestor potential $\cA(\tau;\bt)$.
 The notion of mixed potential makes sense for a general Gromov--Witten-type theory, including the Gromov--Witten theory of arbitrary target spaces (equivariant or not), twisted Gromov--Witten theory, etc., and Proposition~\ref{pro:mixed_from_ancestor} below expresses the mixed potential of such a theory in terms of the ancestor potential for that theory.
 The argument just given showed that the sum \eqref{eq:vertex_sum} can be expressed, by including appropriate dressing factors, in terms of the mixed potential associated to the twisted Gromov--Witten theory of the $T$-fixed locus $E^\alpha$.